dfelinto/blender-manual/manual/modeling/modifiers/nodes/geometry/transform.rst

 Rotation
    Euler rotation in local space.
 Scale
-   Scale to transform the geometries in local space.
+   Scale to transform the geometry in local space.

 Properties